You’re likely already familiar with the phrase “follow the breadcrumbs”, which means to follow a scattered series of clues back to a person or place.

 While potentially overwhelming, this multi-layered approach can provide detailed guidance for navigating UIs that contain numerous, overlapping categories.

 5. Final thoughts

 UI breadcrumbs are a supplementary form of navigation that helps users reach pages within the structure of an interface.
 They can be particularly useful in aiding navigation within multi-layered, hierarchical sites—but are pointless on single-level web pages.

 Typically, each node in the trail links to a relevant page, with the crumbs becoming more specific as the user drills down into the site.
 The three types of breadcrumbs—location, attribute, and path-based—make different pathways through the UI’s architecture available to the user.

 While breadcrumbs have become incredibly commonplace, they are not always necessary and can clutter a page while performing the same role as an existing menu.
 Also, in the age of heavy mobile use, long breadcrumb trails of tiny text are not the most user-friendly tool.

-If you’re interested in learning more about UI, try our free UI short course.
-To read more, try some of the articles below:
+If you want to learn more about UI, try our free UI short course.